Organisation: | Copyright (C) 2019-2025 Olivier Boudeville |

 Like notified in the start-up message:

-For further information one may refer to the US-Main shell scripts, which cover various administration-related tasks (deploying, starting, monitoring, stopping an US-Main server).
+For further information one may also refer to the US-Main shell scripts, which cover various administration-related tasks (deploying, starting, monitoring, stopping an US-Main server).

 Apparently, in some cases (not always), stopping the US-Main server (typically with systemctl stop us-main-as-native-build.service) will not unregister it from its EPMD, which will not be stopped either.
 As a consequence, any next launching of the US-Main server is bound to fail after a time-out, and the VM log file (e.g. /opt/universal-server/us_main-native/us_main/log/erlang.log.1) will confirm that a node with the same name (us_main) already exists (and thus prevents the new launch).